People Magazine Logo

 Meaning and History

-The publication’s emblem was formed in 1974 for the first issue and has changed little over time.
+The publication’s emblem was created in 1974 for the first issue and has changed little since.
 The concept of the sign was likely developed by the project’s ideational inspirers, Andrew Heskell and Richard Stolley.
-The compact inscription at the top of the cover indicated that the main focus of the publication is on people: captivating destinies and personalities of interest to readers.
+The compact inscription at the top of the cover indicated that the publication focuses on people: captivating destinies and personalities of interest to readers.
 The only significant change over time was the gradual move away from black lettering, which left a sad impression.

 The magazine’s emblem is an inscription with a thin blue or pink outline.
 The choice of a transparent logo demonstrates the mission: to show popular and famous people from the inside.
 What is each interested in, passionate about, planning, and concerned about?
 Therefore, each issue is unique, and the color of the letters depends on the character of the cover stars.
 The publication’s symbol can be called a chameleon for its changeable color while maintaining the main details.